ionic-team/ionic-docs/src/pages/vue/pwa.md

   .mount('#app')
 ```

-The `registerServiceWorker.ts` will point to a service worker that the CLI will create at build time.
-Inside of here we can customize the experience users will have when the service worker detects and update, change in network connectivity, or receives an error.
+The `registerServiceWorker.ts` file will point to a service worker that the CLI will create at build time.
+Inside of here we can customize the experience users will have when the service worker detects an update, change in network connectivity, or receives an error.

 ```typescript
 import { register } from 'register-service-worker'